"What does it profit a man to gain the whole world and forfeit his soul?"

 - Betrayal: Will abandon anyone when advantage calls

 His self-serving stems from fear of being used, of giving loyalty that isn't returned.
 He compensates by serving only himself.
-In the end, this approach brings safety but never real fulfillment.
+This approach brings safety but never fulfillment.

 The Price of Everything